 Hey guys!
-Sutamen here, bringing you a translation of an old Famitsu article/Q&A session Shigeru Miyamoto and Masahiro Sakurai held during E3 2006, when the Nintendo Wii and Super Smash Bros.
+Brando here, bringing you a translation of an old Famitsu article/Q&A session Shigeru Miyamoto and Masahiro Sakurai held during E3 2006, when the Nintendo Wii and Super Smash Bros.
 Brawl had just been announced.
 It’s an interesting snapshot from almost a decade ago, so please enjoy!
-Big thanks to Masked Man, Soma, and Crane043 for translation assistance.
+Big thanks to Soma, and Crane043 for translation assistance.

 You can check out the original article here.
 We did not add pictures in the translation as they do not appear on the original version.

 Note: Do not repost the full translation.
 Please use the first two paragraphs and link to this translation.
 For additional information, please read this post.
 This translation is for fan use only, and may not accurately reflect Masahiro Sakurai or Shigeru Miyamoto.
 If you have any questions about this article, please contact the administrator.